 Neurological disorders don’t actually specify the problem affecting an animal.
 Rather, they describe the conditions that the animal suffers, so there are a number of reasons that could be causing your pet’s neurological disorder.

 A common problem that can lead to neurological problems is vestibular disease.
 It is characterized by a sudden disturbance in the vestibular system.
 The vestibular system includes the central parts of the brain and peripheral components in the ear.
-Because this part of the body is responsible for maintaining balance, animals with vestibular disease will usually experience loss of balance.
+Because this part of the body is responsible for maintaining balance, animals with the vestibular disease will usually experience a loss of balance.

-What are other symptoms of vestibular disease?
+What are other symptoms of the vestibular disease?

 The severity of each case is different, so your pet may not experience all of the possible symptoms.
-Their changes in behavior may even go unnoticed without careful watch.
+Their changes in behavior may even go unnoticed without a careful watch.
 Pet owners with older animals may want to pay special attention to any of the following behaviors:

 - Nystagmus (jerking eye movements)

 - Hearing loss

 - Tinnitus (noises in the ear like ringing or buzzing)